-On November 16, 2012, my BlackBerry Curve finally died, after complications from old age, including a faulty trackball, sluggish overall performance and a constant state of paralysis resulting from poorly performing apps on an aged OS.
-It leaves behind its former owner -- me -- who managed to keep it for an astonishing four years, or 24 equivalent mobile years -- nearly a generation in the modern handset era.
+On November 16, 2012, my BlackBerry Curve finally died.
+It suffered from old age, including a faulty trackball, sluggish overall performance and a constant state of paralysis resulting from poorly performing apps on an aged OS.
+And it leaves behind its former owner — me — who managed to keep it for an astonishing four years, or 24 equivalent mobile years — nearly a generation in the modern handset era.

 It was highly prized for its personal value: it held many photos of family and friends, as well as every single text message with my boyfriend since the beginning of our relationship.
-Through a combination of sentimentality, laziness and sheer perversity -- I wanted to hold onto it long enough until it actually became retro -- I was reluctant to replace the handset, especially since I was contract-free and hated the idea of signing another one for a cheaper phone.
-And the thing was durable -- I could drop it all over the place and it kept working, and the battery lasted forever.
+Through a combination of sentimentality, laziness and sheer perversity — I wanted to hold on long enough until it actually became retro — I was reluctant to replace the handset, especially since I was contract-free and hated the idea of signing another one for a cheaper phone.
+And the thing was durable — I could drop it all over the place and it kept working, and the battery lasted forever.

 In the end, I just needed a better phone, suited for contemporary life.
 So I let it die, and now it sits in a pile of electronics earmarked for the e-waste recycling bins at Best Buy.